-Continue to follow the two-track road westward down the ridge to a saddle (7,225 feet).
+Continue to follow the 2-track road westward down the ridge to a saddle (7,225 feet).
 The road then climbs up over a ridge hump, requiring a 60-foot gain in elevation.
 The road then descends through the forest to reach an unmarked road junction at a minor saddle in a grassy area (7,075 feet).
 Go R/W at this junction.
-After about a 10-minute walk down this two-track road, the road ends in a meadow with a stinky cattle pond on your left.
+After about a 10-minute walk down this 2-track road, the road ends in a meadow with a stinky cattle pond on your left.
 The elevation here is only 6,700 feet.
-The good news is that there is open terrain (rather than thick forest) to your R/NW that leads you up onto a ridge.
-That ridge is the Southeast Ridge of South Sulphur BM.
+The good news is that there is open terrain (rather than thick forest) to your right/northwest that leads you up onto a ridge.
+That ridge is the southeast ridge of South Sulphur BM.

-Same as for the Southwest Ridge Route on Sulphur Peak.
+Same as for the southwest ridge on Sulphur Peak.
 This route descends to the canyon floor and returns to the parking area on a side road near South Sulphur Canyon Road at 6,610 feet.